gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 Adding metadata to each dataset entry, audio sample rate, length, or speaker gender and age.
 ReadMe update with UI screenshot and video

 ## Installation  (Experimenta.
-Not yet complete, will do Pypi and conda install)
+Not yet complete; will do Pypi and conda install)
-I suggest that first you create and activate a new environment using `conda` or `virtenv`.
+First, I suggest you create and activate a new environment using `conda` or `virtenv`.
 Then follow steps ⬇️
 1. Clone the repository:
     ```bash
     https://github.com/gongouveia/Syntehtic-Speech-Dataset-Generator.git